ReeceGoding/Frustration-One-Year-With-R/README.md

     If anything was ‘Worse is Better’, then it was probably S (which would make R “almost the right thing”, in that essay’s terms).
     However, I’m not historically knowledgeable enough to know key factors like how simple S’s early implementations were.
+I hear that it was very easy to get running on Unix?
 -   I never made it clear that I understand why backwards compatibility is a priority for R. For example, R code appears in a lot of science papers and you don’t want such code to become unrunnable or to